-The progress made in stem cell biology over the past decade has opened up many new possibilities for basic and translational scientists worldwide.
-Induced pluripotent stem cells (iPSCs) are particularly useful because scientists can differentiate them into many cell types to use for research or therapies.
+The progress made in stem cell biology over the past decade has opened up many new opportunities for basic and translational scientists worldwide.
+Induced pluripotent stem cells (iPSCs) are particularly useful because scientists can differentiate them into many specialized cell types to use for research or regenerative medicine applications (e.g., cell and gene therapy).

 To establish and move stem cell technologies forward through a more centralized effort, NIH has launched the Stem Cell Translation Laboratory (SCTL) within NCATS.
-Part of the NIH Common Fund's Regenerative Medicine Program, the goal of the SCTL is to bring iPSC technology closer to clinical application, drug discovery and regenerative medicine.
-Through the SCTL, NCATS will provide researchers across various disciplines and organizations with the ability to establish collaborations to advance the translation of regenerative medicine applications.
+Initially part of the NIH Common Fund's Regenerative Medicine Program, the goal of the SCTL is to bring iPSC technology closer to clinical applications and drug development.
+Through the SCTL, NCATS provides researchers across various disciplines and organizations access to innovative protocols and resources to advance the translation of regenerative medicine applications.
 Through a multidisciplinary collaborative team approach, NCATS’ SCTL scientists aim to:

-- Establish detailed quality control (QC) standards to define pluripotency and differentiated cell types.
+- Establish quality control (QC) standards to define pluripotency and differentiated cell types.

-- Develop standard methods to produce mature cells meeting the QC standards above.
+- Develop standardized methods to produce mature and functional cells meeting the QC standards above.

-- Discover, validate and disseminate small molecule reagents to replace expensive recombinant proteins, xenogenic material and undefined media components in cell differentiation protocols.
+- Discover, validate and disseminate small molecule reagents to replace expensive recombinant proteins, xenogeneic material and undefined media components in cell differentiation protocols.

 The SCTL is a new state-of-the-art research facility within NCATS’ Division of Preclinical Innovation dedicated to addressing the scientific and technological challenges in the iPSC field.
-SCTL staff members are actively looking for scientific investigators from the NIH intramural and extramural communities, as well as those from the biotech and pharmaceutical industry, to collaborate on stem cell projects.
-Learn more about how to work with our SCTL staff.
+Learn more about current job opportunities at the SCTL.